On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Results

 The last two rows of Fig.~\ref{fig:6.Properties Plot} show the time evolution of the lobe volume (top) and lobe mass (bottom) for jets simulated with the three codes and the self-similar prediction for lobe volume.
 All simulation codes show monotonic growth in both volume and mass, consistent with ongoing jet activity. {\sc pluto} produces lobes with the largest volumes, while {\sc swift} and {\sc arepo} yield smaller lobe volumes that are in better agreement with the analytic solution.
 For the last simulation snapshot, {\sc pluto} over-predicts lobe volume by $20\%$ compared to the analytic solution, while {\sc swift} and {\sc arepo} agree to within $1\%$ and $4\%$ respectively.
 In terms of lobe mass, we also show the mass injected by the jet (solid silver line), which represents the minimum possible lobe mass across all codes. {\sc swift} consistently predicts lower values than the other codes, indicating less efficient mixing and entrainment with the ambient medium.

 Besides the dimensions and appearance of the lobes, a critical quantity to consider in the context of AGN feedback and its impact on galaxy, group and cluster evolution is the lobe energetics.
 In Fig.~\ref{fig:7.Energies Plot}, we plot the different energy components inside the lobes (dashed line) and in the ambient medium (solid line) with respect to time.
 We denote thermal energy in red, kinetic energy in blue, and total energy, which is the sum of the two, in black.
 We subtract any initial thermal energy to ensure that we capture only the injected energy.
 Overall, we find good agreement between the three codes; all of the jets transfer around $60 \%$ of the injected energy to their ambient medium, with most of it being in thermal form.
 The energy in the lobes is predominantly thermal in all the codes, but with slightly different ratios; {\sc swift} and {\sc pluto} lobes contain roughly four times more thermal energy than kinetic energy, whereas {\sc arepo} lobes have about twice as much.
 While almost all of the energy injection in our jets is in kinetic form, the high injection velocities efficiently thermalise the gas, inflating lobes that quickly become more thermal-energy-dominated (as opposed to kinetic-energy-dominated) and expand due to both their thermal pressure laterally and to their thrust in the jet direction.
+We expect these trends to still hold qualitatively if cooling is included, although there could be quantitative differences.